Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-25-tasking-manager.md

 OpenStreetMap is a collabarative, crowd sourced, free map of the world.
 Anyone can contribute to OpenStreetMap to map any part of the world that interests them.
 The Tasking Manager is just a way to coordinate large groups of people contributing to OpenStreetMap but most contributions to OpenStreetMap are done by people not using the Tasking Manager.

-The Tasking Manager is a totally seperate tool from the main OpenStreetMap project.
+The Tasking Manager is a totally separate tool from the main OpenStreetMap project.
 When you are contributing to OpenStreetMap using the Tasking Manager, you are actually using multiple software tools:

 * OpenStreetMap - A database of geographic information
 * The Tasking Manager - Helps coordinate large numbers of people editing OpenStreetMap data in the same area